 This is assuming, of course, that the structure is not already showing major signs of deterioration.
 Specific issues such as exposed reinforcing steel, major spalling and so on, must be assessed and remediated according to industry standards.

-The friendly Markham team is familiar with a broad spectrum of structure types, and can tailor a customized approach based on your specific needs and structural environment.
+The friendly Markham team is familiar with a broad spectrum of structure types and can tailor a customized approach based on your specific needs and structural environment.
+Why not get in touch today?

 1 “Assessment of Service Life for Concrete Structures”, Kyosti Tuutti (Lund University, 1997)